megasuperlexa/audiobook-convert/README.md

 2. Running the script.

-Move all `.mp3` files to be combined and converted into `input/` and from the root folder of the repository, run:
+Move all `.mp3` files to be combined and converted into `input/`, add a cover (optional) - any .png file, and from the root folder of the repository, run:
 ```shell
 sudo chmod +x convert.sh
 ./convert.sh